 Again, and again and again… and again.
 The same idiotic script – I knew it was coming every time.
 They demanded to see my passport, said that I’m the only Irish guy they’ve ever met who doesn’t drink (and very stupidly then admitted that I was the ONLY Irish guy they ever met!!) or had visited Ireland and spent all their time in Temple Bar (not even leaving Dublin), confirming that all Irish people are drunkards.

-This is just one of the many idiotic things they would say, which of course annoyed me the most.
+This is just one of the many dumb things they would say, which of course annoyed me the most.

 A few others I’ve gotten include: